TacticalDeux/circuit-watcher/README.md

 ***

 Using [eframe/egui](https://github.com/emilk/egui) for all the GUI stuff.
-Using [league-client-connector (rust-lcu-connector fork)](https://github.com/sona-voice/rust-lcu-connector) for getting the port and auth password the LeagueClient uses for HTTP requests.
+Using [rust-lcu-connector (league-client-connector fork)](https://github.com/sona-voice/rust-lcu-connector) for getting the port and auth password the LeagueClient uses for HTTP requests.

 ***